Regulation and Standards

 Public and Environmental Safety

-Extensive federal and provincial regulation assures the safe operation of pipelines in Canada.
+Extensive federal and provincial regulation ensures the safe operation of pipelines in Canada.
 Regulators review CEPA member performance though inspections, audits and incident investigations.

 Pipeline systems that cross provincial or international boundaries are regulated by the federal government, primarily under the authority of the National Energy Board.
 Pipeline operations may also be subject to regulations of other federal, provincial or municipal bodies including Natural Resources Canada, Environment Canada, Fisheries and Oceans Canada, and Transport Canada, depending on the type and ownership of the land which the pipeline crosses.
 The Transportation Safety Board investigates pipeline incidents and makes recommendations for improvements.